Arjun9234/SpeakxAssignment/README.md

 ![Project Screenshot](https://github.com/user-attachments/assets/847a87a3-966f-4a13-980f-21cae2dd350f)

-QuestionSearch is a search functionality for a question database built using Vite, React, MongoDB, gRPC, Fetch API and Express.
+QuestionSearch is a search functionality for a question database built using  React, MongoDB, gRPC, Fetch API and Express.
 The project allows users to search and interact with a collection of questions efficiently.
 The backend uses gRPC for communication, while the frontend is built with React and Vite for faster development and builds.

-## Prerequisites
+Prerequisites
 Before you begin, ensure you have met the following requirements:

-- Node.js (v17.0 or higher)
+Node.js (v17.0 or higher)
+Download and install Node.js from here.

+MongoDB Instance

-- MongoDB instance running locally or on a cloud service
+Local MongoDB: Install MongoDB locally or use a cloud service like MongoDB Atlas.
-- gRPC and protobuf installed for backend communication
+MongoDB Compass: Install MongoDB Compass to visually manage your MongoDB database.
+MongoDB Compass Download. gRPC & Protocol Buffers (protobuf)

+Install gRPC for communication between the backend and frontend.
+Follow the installation guide for gRPC here.
+Install protobuf: Follow the installation guide for protobuf here.
+React (v17 or higher)
+React will be used for building the frontend of the application.
+You can install React by running:

 ## Installation